 School Gardens Working Group.
-Create a working group of teachers, students, and residents to explore the development of school garden programs in the Clovis and Sanger Unified School Districts.
+Create a working group of teachers, students, and residents to explore the development of school garden programs with surrounding school districts.

 Community Orchards

 Support and preserve community orchards for both new and existing orchards within the SEDA.
 Community orchards can be integrated into the community's open space network, serving as park-like features and enhancing connections to agriculture.